bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 - **Funds Liquidity:** Funds involved in the contract’s Preceding Txs must not remain indefinitely locked.

-**Theorem 6 (Funds Liquidity)**
+**Theorem 6.6 (Funds Liquidity)**

 **Proof:** Since the timelock duration is known and finite, based on the Termination design principle of the Transaction Graph, every amount of funds will ultimately flow to Sink Txs within a known and finite time, indicating that the funds have been released.

-#### 6.1.6 Reputable Third-Party Attesters

-Based on the above analysis, unlike conventional sidechains that simply inscribe state onto Bitcoin, Bitlayer Rollup uses recursive verification to achieve near-Bitcoin-level security in practice.
-During the project deployment, we will invite several reputable, independent third-party organizations to participate as Attestors.
-Their identities and participation details will be publicly disclosed, further enhancing the security of BitVM-style smart contracts in real-world applications.

 ### 6.2 Bitcoin Settlement Security

 This section focuses on proving the Bitcoin settlement security properties introduced in Chapter 3.

-**Lemma 7 (Completeness):** An operator following the protocol and performing correct verifications of state transitions will not be penalized by the protocol.
+**Lemma 3.1 (Completeness):** An honest Operator who correctly follows the protocol and submits valid state claims will never be unjustly penalized.

 **Proof:** An honest operator publishes valid claims and sub-program results within the required time windows, ensuring no inconsistencies arise.
 As a result, no watcher can unlock a _Disprove Script_, and the operator is not penalized.
 To save space, the details are omitted here.

-**Lemma 8 (Soundness):** If the state transition predicate is $\text{False}$, then no dishonest prover can avoid being penalized.
+**Lemma 3.2 (Soundness):** A dishonest Operator who submits a fraudulent claim cannot avoid being penalized, as an honest Watcher will always be able to construct a valid *Disprove* transaction.

 **Proof:**